Come All Ye Faithful

 "You better believe it, woman," I reply.

-I drop the contents of my purse to go see with my own eyes a grown man hunched over on his knees, pulling a mixture assortment of copper-bottomed and teflon pots from underneath a bed.
-Dad finally stands with an armful of metal, shakes his head and walks past me.
+I drop the contents of my purse to go see with my own eyes a grown man hunched over on his knees, pulling a mixture assortment of copper-bottomed and Teflon pots from underneath a bed.
+Dad finally stands with an armful of metal, shakes his head, and walks past me.

 "Um, yes!
 Now you know how I feel every waking moment that I'm with the two of you!"
 I humorously carp as he walks away from me.

-I hear Mom and Dad begin to laugh in the living room about something unrelated to my packing dilemma.
+I hear Mom and Dad laugh in the living room about something unrelated to my packing dilemma.
 I smile.
 The joy they bring each other is inspiring, and it makes me even more excited about heading to Austin to connect with the woman who has stolen my heart.

 "Née Née, you want me to make you a meat pie before you go?"
 Dad shouts stove side.